cyntax-js/cyntax-js/README.md

 📫 How to reach me: samuelify225@gmail.com

-🌱 I am currently learning Solidity, as well as Cryptography.
+🌱 I am currently learning Cryptography.

 👯 I'm looking to collaborate with people from all over the world.